ArhanChaudhary/qter/README.md

 This is an optional instruction that you may choose to ignore.
 The `print` instruction serves as a secondary mechanism to produce output without exiting the program.
 The motivation stems from the fact that, without this instruction, the only form of meaningful output is the single number produced by the `halt` instruction.

 To execute this instruction, repeat the given algorithm until the positions are solved, analogous to the halt instruction.
 The number of repetitions this took is then the output of the print statement.
-Then, you must perform the inverse of the algorithm the same number of times, undoing what you just did and returning the cube to the state it was in before executing the print instruction.
+Then, you must perform the inverse of the algorithm the same number of times, undoing what you just did and returning the puzzle to the state it was in before executing the print instruction.
 For example:

 ```l
 Puzzles